-Frier (plaintiff) had been parking his car in the street, requiring other drivers to drive on a neighbor’s lawn to get around the car.
-When two notes left by the police did not deter Frier from parking in the street, the police had the car towed.
-Frier refused to pay the towing fee and to stop parking cars in the street.
-The police had to garage a total of four of Frier’s cars.
+Frier (plaintiff) had several cars that he parked in the street, creating obstacles for other drivers.
+When notes left by the police did not deter Frier from parking in the street, the police finally had garages tow away and store four of Frier’s cars.
 Frier brought suit in state court, seeking replevin, under which he could recover his property if it had been taken without lawful process.
 The court ruled for the City of Vandalia (defendant), finding that the City had the right to remove the cars from the street.
-Frier in turn brought suit in federal court, alleging that the police had violated his due process rights by not affording him a hearing before or after towing his cars.
+Frier next brought suit in federal court, alleging that the police had violated his due process rights by not affording him a hearing before or after towing his cars.